Family Office Insights & Knowledge Base

 Why top-tier advisers are worth their fees in a billion-dollar M&A deal

-When a family is running a billion-dollar transaction, the identity of the bank and the law firm is part of the negotiation.
-Westwick routinely advises families to hire the best-known names — not for glamour, but for leverage.
+When a family runs a billion-dollar transaction, the identity of the bank and the law firm is itself part of the negotiation.
+Above a certain size, hiring the best-known names has a measurable impact on the deal.

 Internal liquidity in a family office: how to avoid forced joint ownership across generations